TomCon90/cloned-be-nc-games/README.md

 For safety these files will automatically be placed within the .gitignore file

-Finally the API will the following;
+Finally the API will need the following;

 - `Node.js` version 6.9.0 or above.
 - `postgres` version 2.2.0 or above.